 Are SIPs accepted by building authorities?

 Yes.
 Smart panels currently meet Council requirements under alternative solution category.
-NZ SIP are currently undergoing Codemark certification (due Q1 2017) which will mean that all New Zealand Building consent authorities accept the codemark product certificate as evidence of compliance with the Building Code.
+NZ SIP have Codemark certification which means that all New Zealand Building consent authorities accept the codemark product certificate as evidence of compliance with the Building Code.
 Ongoing testing means that we are continuously striving for improvements.

 Can recessed lights be used in SIPs?

 Recessed lights should never be embedded in structural insulated panels.
 Recessed lights can be fitted using an internal ceiling cavity.
 Many LED downlights are extremely low profile and will fit into a 20 mm ceiling cavity.

 Do SIPs block sound transmission?